Ocean acidification: Cause

 Spatial distribution of global surface ocean pH (Panel a: the annually-averaged surface ocean pH to be approximate for the year 1770; Panel b: the difference between pH in 2000 and 1770 in the global surface ocean).

 This diagram of the fast carbon cycle shows the movement of carbon between land, atmosphere, and oceans.
 Yellow numbers are natural fluxes, and red are human contributions in gigatons of carbon per year.
 White numbers indicate stored carbon.

 Video summarizing the impacts of ocean acidification.
 Source: NOAA Environmental Visualization Laboratory.

-In 2021, atmospheric carbon dioxide (CO_{2}) levels of around 415 ppm were around 50% higher than preindustrial concentrations.
-According to the National Oceanic and Atmospheric Administration in 2023, atmospheric CO_{2} levels have risen from approximately 280 parts per million (ppm) in the pre-industrial era to over 410 ppm today, primarily due to human activities such as fossil fuel combustion and deforestation.
+In 2021, atmospheric carbon dioxide levels of around 415 ppm were around 50% higher than preindustrial concentrations.
+According to the National Oceanic and Atmospheric Administration in 2023, atmospheric levels have risen from approximately 280 parts per million (ppm) in the pre-industrial era to over 410 ppm today, primarily due to human activities such as fossil fuel combustion and deforestation.
 The current elevated levels and rapid growth rates are unprecedented in the past 55 million years of the geological record.
-The sources of this excess CO_{2} are clearly established as human driven: they include anthropogenic fossil fuel, industrial, and land-use/land-change emissions.
+The sources of this excess are clearly established as human driven: they include anthropogenic fossil fuel, industrial, and land-use/land-change emissions.
 One source of this is fossil fuels, which are burned for energy.
-When burned, CO_{2} is released into the atmosphere as a byproduct of combustion, which is a significant contributor to the increasing levels of CO_{2} in the Earth's atmosphere.
-The ocean acts as a carbon sink for anthropogenic CO_{2} and takes up roughly a quarter of total anthropogenic CO_{2} emissions.
-However, the additional CO_{2} in the ocean results in a wholesale shift in seawater acid-base chemistry toward more acidic, lower pH conditions and lower saturation states for carbonate minerals used in many marine organism shells and skeletons.
+When burned, is released into the atmosphere as a byproduct of combustion, which is a significant contributor to the increasing levels of in the Earth's atmosphere.
+The ocean acts as a carbon sink for anthropogenic and takes up roughly a quarter of total anthropogenic emissions.
+However, the additional in the ocean results in a wholesale shift in seawater acid-base chemistry toward more acidic, lower pH conditions and lower saturation states for carbonate minerals used in many marine organism shells and skeletons.